FrHassan/Assessing-DDD-based-Microservices-Architectures/Microservices-Projects/Food to Go (FTGO)/README.md

 ## FTGO result analysis

 The Degree Centrality Afferent Coupling algorithm has identified 3 services (Order, Kitchen, and Restaurant) with differing levels of incoming dependencies, ranging from 4 to 6.
 This suggests that modifications to any of these services will require corresponding changes in at least 4 services, which refers to an important level of Design-Time Coupling.
 Additionally, the other algorithms have confirmed the findings of the Degree Centrality Afferent Coupling algorithm, with the 3 services showing significant values for these algorithms except for the "\textit{Restaurant}" service in regards to the LCC algorithm.

+## Proposed architecture

+In this section involves proposing refactoring actions to reduce the degree of Design-Time coupling in the architecture.
+The proposed architecture is illustrated in the following Figures.

 ## References